Vikki2002/Vikki2002/README.md

 - 👋 Hi, I’m Vikki kuswaha (@Vikki2002)
 - 👀 I’m interested in ...
-Andriod Developement
+Web Developement
 - 🌱 I’m currently learning ... java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...